vation-ca/protos/RFI_Answer.md

 > ### 9.4 Do you face challenges meeting any specifications or standards required by Canada, such as:

+Plain-language guidance specific to engagements, in the form of checklists, would be very useful to get more industry participants started in supplying services to the Gov't.

-The following is a large set of requirements and each often refers to knowledge of many Acts, regulations, and Policy documents.
+The twelve policies below represent a very large set of requirements and each often refers to knowledge of many Acts, regulations, and Policy documents.
 It may take many years to absorb all these details.
-An important guidance document would be useful to get more industry participants started in supplying services to the Gov't.
+* The challenge is actually signing a contract saying that we will comply and having not read all these "rules and procedures."

 Analogy: I have not read the Highway Traffic Act but I have periodically read the Driver's Handbook/ Manual about the important rules-of-the-road.

-The challenge is actually signing a document saying that we will comply and having not read all these "rules and procedures."

 > a.
 [The Standard on Web Accessibility](http://tbs-sct.gc.ca/pol/doc-eng.aspx?id=23601), the [Standard on Web Usability](http://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=24227) and the [Standard on Web
 > Interoperability](http://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=25875).

-No challenges, I have conducted interviews with both blind, low vision and low digital skills persons.
+As experienced UX and WET developers, we don't face challenges with accessibility, usability or interoperability.
+For example, we have conducted research sessions with blind, low vision and low digital skills persons.
+We understand that accessibility goes beyond meeting the needs of persons with low vision or hearing to meeting those of persons with low cognitive and digital skills.

 > b.
 Policy on Communications and Federal Identity https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=30683